 All information must be complete and on file with Student Health Services by the first day of a student’s first semester classes.
 Failure to meet this requirement will result in a Health Hold on your account.
-The Health Hold will be applied on the first day of class and will prevent students from adding classes to their schedule or registering for another term.
+The Health Hold will be applied on the tenth day of class and will prevent students from adding classes to their schedule or registering for another term.

 Please note: Because this form requires signatures, you cannot submit it electronically.
 Tetanus/diphtheria or Tdap tests are available in Student Health Services.
 Please call us if you have any questions about this requirement at (630) 829-6046.

 The Student Health Services Health Form and health records requirements are separate from the athletic forms.
 We do not share medical records with the athletic trainers.
 Please make sure you complete the Student Health Services Health Form.
 Submit the health form and your immunization record directly to STUDENT HEALTH SERVICES by fax to 630-829-6035 or through the U.S. post, or in person.

 Contact Student Health Services at (630) 829-6046 to request a copy of your immunization record.
 The office is open 9:00 a.m.-4:30 p.m.
 Monday-Friday during the academic year.